What is Dry Needling?

-Dry needling can be a very beneficial addition to your treatment program when recovering from injury.
+Dry needling is a technique used to release myofascial trigger points (knots in the muscle) by inserting fine filament acupuncture needles into the muscle.
+It can be a very beneficial addition to your treatment program when recovering from an injury.

-This can be very helpful in times where:
+Dry needling can also be helpful in times where:

-- Trigger points or massage aren't well tolerated or have been ineffective
+- Trigger points or massages aren’t well tolerated or have been ineffective

-- We want to release a number of muscle fibres very quickly and efficiently
+- We want to release a number of muscle fibres quickly and efficiently

 After a complete assessment of you specific injury, your physiotherapist will determine which muscles are overactive and which would be beneficial to release.
 Choosing the right muscle to release is the crucial part!

 The fine needle is then “tapped in” to the layer of the muscle.
 This will often generate a ‘twitch response’ or small spasm in the muscle.
 After a number of seconds the muscle fibre will then relax.

 This can create additional range of motion in joints that the muscle was attached to.